humphd/desktop/README.md

 https://github.com/desktop/desktop/issues?utf8=%E2%9C%93&q=is%3Aopen+label%3Abug+label%3A%22help+wanted%22

-At the time of writing, this returned 43 issues possible issues.
+At the time of writing, this returned 43 possible issues.
 Of these, all but one was a `priority-2` or `priority-3`, which is perfect.
 We can further narrow this down by [searching for issues with no one assigned](https://help.github.com/en/articles/searching-issues-and-pull-requests#search-by-missing-metadata) (i.e., `no:assignee`), which returns this issue:

 https://github.com/desktop/desktop/issues/6390 - **Clicking "Undo" button doesn't populate summary field**